-• Was centralised planning and state ownership in the economy the reason for the collapse of state socialism?

-- Did communism collapse because it wasn't democratic and liberal enough? - · Was the collapse of state socialism due to its socialist nature? - Can we learn from achievements of state socialism as well as its failures? - Is it too easy for socialists to dismiss state socialism as not socialist? - Can the collapse of state socialism be blamed on external pressures rather than internal or inherent problems?
+- Was centralised planning and state ownership in the economy the reason for the collapse of state socialism? - Did communism collapse because it wasn't democratic and liberal enough? - Was the collapse of state socialism due to its socialist nature? - Can socialists dismiss state socialism as not socialist? - Can the collapse of state socialism be blamed on external pressures rather than internal or inherent problems?